 - A side of roasted nuts or spiced olives

-- As a starter before a roast chicken or beef dinner
+- As a starter before a smoked spatchcock chicken or beef dinner

 How to Store Leftovers